netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    The "organization" statement MUST be present.
-If the module is contained in a document intended for IETF Standards Track status, then the organization SHOULD be the IETF working group (WG) chartered to write the document, except for example modules or IANA-maintained modules.
+If the module is contained in a document intended for IETF Standards Track status, then the organization SHOULD be the IETF working group (WG) chartered to write the document.
+Exceptions may be example modules, IANA-maintained modules, or modules contained in AD-sponsored documents.
 For other standards organizations, a similar approach is also suggested.

    The "contact" statement MUST be present.
 If the module is contained